How Unifiller Systems Uses Adept Engineering Document Management to Streamline Workflow, Slash Delivery Times and Keep Everything in OrderCase Study

 Unifiller Systems, Inc. (www.unifiller.com) designs and manufactures custom food portioning equipment, including cake decorating equipment, cookie machines, fill machines and transfer pumps for many of the largest companies in the food processing industry.

-With hundreds of custom projects, from little machines up to $1.5 million production lines, the sheer number of files required is astronomical.
-Unifiller needed a system to organize, control and find files fast.
+With hundreds of custom projects, from little machines up to $1.5 million production lines, the sheer number of documents required is astronomical.
+Unifiller needed a system to organize, control and find documents fast.
 In the “bad old days” of Windows file management, this was “a nightmare”.

 Documentation manager, Ian Spencer explains, “Before we used SolidWorks we were using Inventor.
 We were very quickly getting into a file management mess.
 We would finish a project and it would be saved as a “Project record”.
-Later on we would try to open it and there would be a numerous parts files not found.
+Later on we would try to open it and there would be a numerous parts documents not found.
 Somebody had moved them or renamed them.
-We had a lot of projects where we built the machines, we had all the drawings and part files, but the assembly models for the project were basically useless.”
+We had a lot of projects where we built the machines, we had all the drawings and part documents, but the assembly models for the project were basically useless.”
 Adds Spencer, “Then we moved onto SolidWorks and we could see the same thing was happening there.
-We just had no control over the amount of files that are created by using 3-D software, assembly files, parts files, drawings, etc. We just realized that it is not humanly possible to keep control of all of these thousands of files, and references that were being produced.”
+We just had no control over the amount of documents that are created by using 3-D software, assembly documents, parts documents, drawings, etc. We just realized that it is not humanly possible to keep control of all of these thousands of documents, and references that were being produced.”

 “When we got Adept it kept everything in order.”